aoirint/QuickPurchaseCompany/README.md

 - Directly spawn the purchased items on the ship.
   - The first day orbit
   - Landed on the Company
-  - The next day orbit after landing on the company and routing on the company
+  - The next day orbit after landing on the company and routing to the company

 ## Development